SuspiciousActivity/SoundGen/README.md

 END
 ```

 Notice how this time, I used 0s to 1s, but the total length is still 6s!
 SoundGen automatically repeats your sound until it reaches the specified time, here 6s.
+You can also pipe the generated sound directly into other programs: Just change it to `OUT -` and you can use a command like `java -jar SoundGen.jar file.txt | ffplay -i -`.